ChrstphrHll/npc_gen/students/Santaegus Etter.md

 ---
 # Santaegus Etter
 ### Description
-- Firbolg Bard from Verdain
+- Firbolg Bard from Chillwild Peaks
 - 2nd year Exploration student in Treskal
 - shoulder length curly auburn hair that's plain, Blue eyes, and Pale Brown skin
 - Is Emotionally stable and Contradictory, and has Courage as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes